JeremyDwayne/submittal/README.md

 # Submittal - Electron PDF App

 A monorepo Electron application with React for the renderer process.
-This app allows you to import PDF files and store them in the application's data directory.
+This app allows you to match Bill of Materials (BOM) CSV files to PDF cut sheets based on manufacturer and part number.

 ## Project Structure